padas-lab-de/pypadre/doc/source/concept.rst

 Goals
 -----

-PaDRE (oPen mAchine learning and Data science Reproduciblity Environment [for education and research]) provides a web-based platform to collect, compare and analys machine learning experiments in a systematic and open way.
+PaDRE (Platform for mAchine learning and Data science REproducibility) provides a platform to collect, compare and analyze machine learning experiments in a systematic and open way.
 It builds on Open Science principles and strives for improving research and education processes in disciplines related to Machine Learning and Data Science.